Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.7.md

 - Looking at Weeping Anna will no longer interrupt her death animation
 - For GMDX we now set Hardcore mode when playing on combatDifficulty 4 or higher
 - Fixed randomizing some of GMDX's invisible objects
+- Fixed bug with conversations referencing player's kill counts in M01 and M02

 </details>